-Put things into practice and you work at it and you work at it.
+Put things into practice, and you work at it, and you work at it.

-As educators, self-care is something that I struggled with so much because oftentimes we try to go with the flow of our organizations.
+As educators, self-care is something that I struggled with so much because oftentimes, we try to go with the flow of our organizations.

 I'd love for you to take some time to share about the work that you're doing.
 You have a podcast; you have other work out there.
 Can you share about your work and where we can find it?

-I wrote a book recently called "Back to zero”, which is a children's book, and that talks about kind of like how we get thr hallenges, and so that's another thing that we must remember that joy is not the opposite challenges.
-A lot of my work, which is why it's called joy work.
+I wrote a book recently called Back to zero,” which is a children's book that talks about the kind of like how we get thr hallenges, and so that's another thing that we must remember that joy is not the opposite of challenges.

 What's one piece of advice that you have for future teachers as they start to look for their joy or just in general?